It's important to use male condoms carefully, correctly and consistently. Here's how to correctly use a condom:

 - Open the package carefully.
 Don't use your teeth or fingernails.

 - Apply lubricant outside of the condom.
-This may not be needed if you use a condom that's pre-lubricated.
+This might not be needed if you use a condom that's pre-lubricated.

 - Pull your foreskin back.
 This is only necessary if you're not circumcised.